Harhys Stewart

-Harhys Rizal Gareth Stewart bin Muhammad Ian Stewart (born 20 March 2001), also known as Harhys Stewart, is a Singaporean professional footballer who plays primarily as a midfielder for Uthai Thani and the Singapore national team.
+Harhys Rizal Gareth Stewart bin Muhammad Ian Stewart (born 20 March 2001) is a Singaporean professional footballer who plays as a midfielder for Thai League 1 club Chiangrai United and the Singapore national team.
 Primarily a central-midfielder, Harhys is also capable of playing as a defensive-midfielder, centre-back and occasionally as a right-back.

-He is the younger brother of Ryhan Stewart, who is also a professional footballer currently playing for Kanchanaburi Power.
+He is the younger brother of Ryhan Stewart, who is also a professional footballer currently playing for Singapore Premier League club Lion City Sailors FC.

 Club career

 Young Lions

 Haryhs signed for Young Lions in 2020.
 He made his professional debut on 1 March 2020 in a 1–4 lost against Hougang United.
 He was named in Goal Singapore's NxGn 2020 list shortly after his first appearance at senior level.
 Throughout the 2023 Singapore Premier League season, he was named the club captain after actual captain, Jacob Mahler moved to Madura United.

 BG Pathum United

 On 18 January 2024, Haryhs sealed his first overseas move by signing a one-and-a-half-year contract with Thai League 1 club, BG Pathum United in which saw him move on loan to fellow league side Chiangrai United.